freeradical13/freeradical13.github.io/index.md

 [Angiosperms][] (or flowering plants) have flowering seeds whereas [gymnosperms][] have naked seeds.
 Most angiosperms are hermaphrodites and some may self-pollinate.
 Gymnosperms that create cones are called conifers.

 A [flower][] on an angiosperm is made of [sepals][] which enclose the flower before it opens, [petals][] which are colored leaves that attract pollinators, [stamens][] (made of a stalk called a [filament][]) which produce the microsporangium (and thus pollen) in a sac called the [anther][] at the end of the filament, [carpels][] which produce the megasporandium (and thus ovule) with a [stigma][] that receives pollen which leads to the [style][] that leads to the ovary through the [micropyle][] that contains the female gametophyte (a single carpel is a [pistil][]).
 After fertilization into a sporophyte and cotyledon (initial root and leaves), the mature ovary develops into [fruits][] (with seeds) which protect the seed and aid in its dispersal.
 In the process of [double fertilization][], another sperm produces an additional triploid cell which turns into [endosperm][] that nourishes the embryo.
+A [vegetable][] is any edible part of a plant which is not the fruit.

 Nonvascular plants are called [bryophytes][] including [mosses][], [liverworts][], and [hornworts][].

 [Microphylls][] are leaves with no vascular branching and [megaphylls][] have high vascular branching.

-[Monocots][] are flowering plants that have one cotyledon in the embryo, leaves that are narrow with veins that run parallel to the length of the leaf, and other characteristics.
+[Monocots][] are flowering plants that have one cotyledon in the embryo, and leaves that are narrow with veins that run parallel to the length of the leaf.

-[Eudicots][] are flowering plants that have two cotyledons in the embryo, leaves that are broad with veins arranged in a net, and other characteristics.
+[Eudicots][] are flowering plants that have two cotyledons in the embryo, and leaves that are broad with veins arranged in a net.

 The [ABC Model of Flower Development][] describes how three genes in meristems lead to the four types of flower organs (A genes in the outer sepals and petals, B genes in the middle petals and stamens, and C genes in the inner stamens and carpels).
 Sepals arise where only A genes are active.
 Petals arise where only A and B genes are active.
+Stamens arise where only B and C genes are active.
 Carpels arise where only C genes are active.

 An [epiphyte][] is a plant that grows on another plant, gathering resources independently.
 Parasitic plants are like epiphytes except they extract resources from the host plant.